shapeoko/Docs/content/helloworld.md

 If you answered yes to all 4 questions above, then let's proceed.

 ##Work Area

 1.)
 Tape a piece of paper down to your work area.
 The paper should be taped in landscape orientation (wider than it is tall).
 Keep the paper towards the front/left of the machine.

 ![successfull job](helloworld/paper_tape.jpg)

 ##Download Files

-Download [this file](http://docs.shapeoko.com/helloworld2.nc) and save it somewhere to your computer that you will remember, like the Desktop or your Documents folder.
+Download [this file](http://docs.shapeoko.com/helloworld2.nc) and save it somewhere to your computer that you will remember, e.g., the Desktop or your Documents folder.

 [![Hello, World](helloworld/file.png)](http://docs.shapeoko.com/content/helloworld/helloworld2.nc)

 ##Position Machine

 With the machine turned off, move your gantry to the front left corner of the paper that we taped down in step \#1.

 ![Position Machine](helloworld/gantry_lower_left.jpg)

 ##Attach Sharpie

 Using a piece of tape, affix your sharpie to the z-axis spindle carriage assembly.
+(Optionally you can mount the pen in-between two blocks of material which have matching grooves on them).

 ![Taped Sharpie](http://placehold.it/800x400&text=image+of+taped+sharpie+to+z+gantry)